bhuzgujj/bhuztree/README.md

 # Bhuztree
 Bhuztree is a git handler.
 There's a cli and desktop interface.
 It's a work in progress.

+WORK IN PROGRESS, THIS IS CURRENTLY NOT USABLE

 ## Installation
 ### Desktop
 TODO